ndenStanford/ml-mesh/manuals/projects/02_compile.md

 or update your `.envrc` file accordingly.

+### 2.2 Docker compose

+The following `docker compose` services are typically associated with a project's `compile`
+component:
+- `compile`
+  - contains build section of compilation image
+- `compile-download-model`
+  - step 1 of the compile pipeline - used to download uncompiled model artifact
+- `compile-compile-model`
+  - step 2 of the compile pipeline - used to compile model artifact
+- `compile-validate-model`
+  - step 3 of the compile pipeline - used to validate compiled model artifact
+- `compile-upload-model`
+  - step 4 of the compile pipeline - used to upload compiled & validated model artifact
+- `compile-unit`
+   - used to run `unit` test suite
+- `compile-integration` (optional)
+   - used to run `integration` test suite (if applicable)
+- `compile-functional` (optional)
+   - used to run `functional` test suite (if applicable)

+### 2.3 Example implementation

 For reference implementations of all below concepts, i.e.,
 - `Dockerfile` structure
 - `config` directory and `dotenv` configuration files